stelios30/agent-specific-effects/README.md

       --trust-values 0.0,0.2,0.4,0.6,0.8,1.0 \
       --posterior-sample-complexity 500
   ```
-- To **visualize** the results for the graph environment, run the `sepsis_results.ipynb` notebook.
+- To **visualize** the results for the sepsis environment, run the `sepsis_results.ipynb` notebook.

-The **time** needed to learn both MDP parameters is around $5$ hours whereas the time needed to run the all graph and sepsis experiments is around 2.5 and 7.5 hours respectively.
+The **time** needed to learn the MMDP's parameters is ~5 hours, whereas the time needed to run the experiment for graph and sepsis is ~2.5 and ~7.5 hours, respectively.

 ## Dependencies

 This project is dependent on Python version 3.9.13.
-To install the necessary dependencies it suffices to run `pip install -r requirements.txt`.
+To install the necessary dependencies, it suffices to run `pip install -r requirements.txt`.